THE 2016 HUMAN RIGHTS WATCH FILM FESTIVAL

 The desperate flight of refugees and asylum seekers from unending violence and abuse in countries such as Syria, Afghanistan, Iraq, and Eritrea, and their limited chance to secure adequate work, housing, schooling, and legal status in neighboring countries, led an estimated one million people to flee to Europe in the past year.

 The fear of what an influx of asylum seekers could mean for their societies has led many governments in Europe and elsewhere to close the gates and pursue beggar-thy-neighbor policies that are the negation of shared solidarity and responsibility.
-The fear of more terrorist attacks has moved many governments around the world to follow the excesses of the post-9-11 response by the United States and many politicians to scapegoat Muslims or refugees.
+The fear of more terrorist attacks has moved many governments around the world to follow the excesses of the post-9/11 response by the United States and many politicians to scapegoat Muslims or refugees.

 Over the past year, photographer Zalmaï accompanied teams of Human Rights Watch researchers carrying out on-the-ground investigations in multiple countries and documenting the crisis as it was unfolding.

 Zalmaï: Born in Kabul, Afghanistan, Zalmaï fled his country after the Soviet invasion in 1979 and found refuge in Lausanne, Switzerland, where he became a Swiss citizen.
 Following his passion for photography, Zalmaï pursued combined studies at the School of Photography of Lausanne and the Professional Photography Training Center of Yverdon.
-In 1989, he began to work as a freelance photographer, traveling the world and eventually returning to Afghanistan, where he continues to document the plight of the Afghan people.
+In 1989, he began to work as a freelance photographer, traveling the world and eventually returning to Afghanistan, where he continued to document the plight of the Afghan people.
 His work has been published in the New York Times Magazine, TIME, The New Yorker, Harper’s, and Newsweek.
-He has also worked for a number of nongovernmental organizations, including Human Rights Watch, the International Committee of the Red Cross, the United Nations Office on Drugs and Crime, and United Nations High Commission for Refugees.
+He has also worked for several nongovernmental organizations, including Human Rights Watch, the International Committee of the Red Cross, the United Nations Office on Drugs and Crime, and the United Nations High Commission for Refugees.

 Human Rights Watch

 Human Rights Watch is one of the world’s leading independent organizations dedicated to defending and protecting human rights.
 We work tenaciously to lay the legal and moral groundwork for deep-rooted change and fight to bring greater justice and security to people around the world.
-Through the Human Rights Watch Film Festival we bear witness to human rights violations and create a forum for courageous individuals on both sides of the lens to empower audiences with the knowledge that personal commitment can make a difference.
+Through the Human Rights Watch Film Festival, we bear witness to human rights violations and create a forum for courageous individuals on both sides of the lens to empower audiences with the knowledge that personal commitment can make a difference.
 The film festival brings to life human rights abuses through storytelling in a way that challenges each individual to empathize and demand justice for all people.
 To learn more about our work or to make a donation, visit www.hrw.org.

 Film Society Of Lincoln Center

-Founded in 1969 to celebrate American and international cinema, the Film Society of Lincoln Center works to recognize established and emerging filmmakers, support important new work, and to enhance the awareness, accessibility, and understanding of the moving image.
+Founded in 1969 to celebrate American and international cinema, the Film Society of Lincoln Center works to recognize established and emerging filmmakers, support important new work, and enhance the awareness, accessibility, and understanding of the moving image.
 The Film Society produces the renowned New York Film Festival, a curated selection of the year’s most significant new film work, and presents or collaborates on other annual New York City festivals including Art of the Real, Dance on Camera, Film Comment Selects, Human Rights Watch Film Festival, New Directors/New Films, New York African Film Festival, New York Asian Film Festival, New York Jewish Film Festival, Open Roads: New Italian Cinema, Rendez-Vous with French Cinema, and Scary Movies.
 In addition to publishing the award-winning Film Comment magazine, the Film Society recognizes an artist’s unique achievement in film with the prestigious Chaplin Award, whose 2016 recipient is Morgan Freeman.
 The Film Society’s state-of-the-art Walter Reade Theater and the Elinor Bunin Munroe Film Center, located at Lincoln Center, provide a home for year-round programs and the New York City film community.
 For more information, visit www.filmlinc.org and follow @filmlinc on Twitter.

 IFC Center is a five-screen, state-of-the-art cinema in the heart of New York’s Greenwich Village that opened in June 2005 following an extensive renovation of the historic Waverly Theater.
 IFC Center presents the very best in new foreign-language, American independent and documentary features to audiences and is also known for its innovative repertory series and festivals, showing short films before its regular features in the ongoing “Short Attention Span Cinema” program, and special events such as the guest-programmed “Movie Nights” and frequent in-person appearances by filmmakers.
 In 2010, IFC Center launched the acclaimed DOC NYC festival, a high-profile showcase that celebrates nonfiction filmmaking and is now the largest documentary festival in the US.
-For additional theater information, current and upcoming program details and more, visit www.ifccenter.com.
+For additional theater information, current and upcoming program details, and more, visit www.ifccenter.com.